SpeculativeCoder/AdhocDocumentation/README.md

 _Initial notes:_

-Set thirdperson_manager and thirdperson_kiosk service to 1 instance.
+Set thirdperson_manager and thirdperson_kiosk service to 1 instance via AWS console (go to the ECS section for the appropriate region and you should see the services).

 Check logs.

-Hit dev environment e.g. dev.example.com
+Hit dev environment e.g. dev.example.com (if you don't have a domain you will have to access the kiosk task directly via the public IP that AWS will have assigned).

 Make sure to set the services back to 0 at the end to switch off the tasks.
 Wait a few minutes and double check to be sure there are no longer any tasks running in the cluster.